Annapurna Circuit Trek Difficulty

 - 4,000m+ of cumulative ascent

-- oxygen dropping to roughly half of sea-level levels near the pass
+- Oxygen drops to roughly half of sea-level levels near the pass

-- a very long descent after Thorong La
+- Very long descent after Thorong La Pass

 | Terrain Zone | Altitude Range | Approx. Oxygen vs Sea Level | Main Difficulty |